AlexanderNey/Futuristics/README.md

 ## Make Synchronous Functions Asynchronous
 Ideally a function should not care in which thread or queue it is executed to have a better separation of concerns and create more resuable code.
 For this Futuristics provides some wrapper functions also reffered to as the **Execution Context**.
-Simply put a regalar function like ```swift A throws -> B``` as an argument and the resulting function will be of type ```swift A -> Future<B>```.
+Simply put a regalar function like ```A throws -> B``` as an argument and the resulting function will be of type ```A -> Future<B>```.
 More about Execution Contexts below

-## Example
+### Example
 ```swift
 func parseResponseSynch(response: NSURLResponse) -> String { ... }
 let parseResponseOnBackground = onBackgroundQueue(parseResponseSynch)
 ```

 ## Execution Context